twilbur1997/tiny_tower_dice_boards/README.md

 Overall, Gold Keys are very rare, Golden Tickets are very rare, and Tier 4 Chests are very rare.
 Golden Dice are also rarer than I expected.

-Board A Premium seems to be the worst Premium board, only leading for Golden Tickets, Tier 2 Chest, and Coins.
+The Premium Board A seems to be the worst Premium board, only leading for Golden Tickets, Tier 2 Chest, and Coins.

 ### Free Board Discussion

 1. Coins are pretty even across the boards, with about 400% (or 4 new floors) being earned every 100 rolls
 2. There are certain resources which are rare on the free board:
     - Tier 2 Chest (only on event board as of this writing)
-    - Tier 3 Chest (only on Board C free)
+    - Tier 3 Chest (only on the Free Board C)
     - Tier 4 Chest (not able to be earned)
-    - Gold Key (only on Board C free)
+    - Gold Key (only on the Free Board C)
     - Golden Ticket and Legendary Ticket